pingcap/docs-cn/how-to/upgrade/using-tiup.md

 tiup cluster upgrade <cluster-name> v4.0.0-rc
 ```

 Performing the rolling update to the cluster will update all components one by one.
 During the upgrade of TiKV, all leaders in a TiKV instance are evicted before stopping the instance.
-The default timeout time is 10 minutes.
+The default timeout time is 5 minutes.
 The instance is directly stopped after this timeout time.

+To perform the upgrade immediately without evicting the leader, specify `--force` in the command above.
+This method causes performance jitter but not data loss.

+To keep a stable performance, make sure that all leaders in a TiKV instance are evicted before stopping the instance.
+You can set `--transfer-timeout` to a super large value, for example, `--transfer-timeout 100000000` (unit: second).

 ### Verify the cluster version